2000 | 2001 | 2002 | 2003 | 2004 | 2005 | 2007 | 2011 |

 In this video, there are two short clips of ASIMO very disassembled.
 The first is of ASIMO suspended without a battery, and its head is down to only motors, boards, and cameras.
 Second is of ASIMO's face plate being installed on its bare head.
 If you look to where its torso is, it looks to be a sub-frame that usually lies below the magnesium alloy "exoskeleton".
 You can see some stitch welds on the frame, holding everything in place.

 i-WALK (Intelligent Real-Time Flexible Walking).
 The technology behind ASIMO's (at the time never before seen) capabilities, enables smooth and continuous walking and changes in direction.
-When humans approach a sharp corner while walking, we don't walk up next to it, stop, turn , then continue walking.
-We shift our center of gravity in towards the corner, walking in a continuous, curved motion.
-Using 6-axis force sensors in the feet and gyro/acceleration sensors in the torso, its possible to predict where it's center of gravity will be while walking, adjusting its current center of gravity to compensate in real-time.
+Previously when a robot would approach a sharp corner while walking, they would walk up past the corner, stop, turn, then continue walking.
+This unnatural procedure is because they could not shift their center of gravity in towards the corner to walk in a continuous, curved motion.
+Using 6-axis force sensors in the feet and gyro/acceleration sensors in the torso, ASIMO is able to predict where it's center of gravity will be while walking, adjusting its current center of gravity to compensate in real-time.
 Enabling walking speeds of up to 1.6 km/h.

 It's movement capabilities include walking, crab walking, diagonal walking, turning in place, and cornering.
 However, these movements were limited to 2D terrain, with the exception of specially designed stairs that were built with millimeter accuracy in mind.
 3D terrain adaptability had not been implemented.